lasseignelab/CoSIA/README.md

 The first module and second module have a shared method, getConversion, that is used to conduction conversion between different gene identifiers in the same species as well as in different species.

-The third module has a method, getTissueExpression, that is used to visualize the raw gene expression values of a gene across multiple tissues in one species.
+The third module has a method, getTissueExpression, that is used to visualize the raw gene expression values of a gene across multiple tissues in one model organism.

-The fourth module has a method, getSpeciesExpression, that is used to visualize the raw gene expression values of
+The fourth module has a method, getSpeciesExpression, that is used to visualize the raw gene expression values of a gene in one tissues across multiple model organisms.

-The fifth module has a method, getTranscriptomeDiversity, that is used to visualize median-based Coefficient of Variation and Shannon Entropy to look at the variation and diversity of gene expression across tissues and species.
+The fifth module has a method, getTranscriptomeDiversity, that is used to visualize median-based Coefficient of Variation and Shannon Entropy to look at the variation and diversity of gene expression across tissues and model organisms.

 ## Getting Started